NikhilVanka/CI-CD-with-Google-Cloud/README.md

    - Deploy the new image to a VM instance, and allow HTTP traffic.
    - Access the VM’s external IP to verify the updated application.

 Congratulations!
-You’ve successfully built and tested a continuous integration pipeline using Google Cloud’s suite of tools.
+We’ve successfully built and tested a continuous integration pipeline using Google Cloud’s suite of tools.

 ---